JoshuaPiper/War-Draw/README.md

 This game basically a dice-chess game but have multiple choices for every step.
 Currently in progress.
 (It should be quicker if I didn't reset my iPad :-< )

+Btw since I had my education before college in China, some documents are written in Chinese.